 This was published by Hodder and Stoughton in 1937 and had a print run of 6500 copies.
 It does not seem to have been reprinted at the time or included in the Heinemann Uniform Edition of the 1970s.
 There was no American edition.
-It does not appear in the Amazon catalogue.
 It is now quite rare in hardback.
 The new edition from Lulu.com (2012) is the first paperback.
 It is also available as an e-book.

 Since 'Swanbridge' is not on the coast, the best candidate for a location would be Lewes, or perhaps Ashford if one extends 'south' to include south-east.
 Canning was living in Kent when he wrote this book.